dart-lang/language/working/0158 - Enhanced Enum/proposal.md

 It’s a compile-time error to extend, implement or mix in an enum type.

 An `enum` declaration desugars to a _corresponding class declaration_.
-(Here “desugars” means “has the same behavior as”, including it being a compile-time errror if the corresponding class declaration would have a compile-time error.)
+(Here “desugars” means “has the same behavior as”, including it being a compile-time error if the corresponding class declaration would have a compile-time error.)
 A name starting with `_$` represents a guaranteed fresh name.

 ```dart
 class MyEnum<T extends num> extends Enum implements Comparable<MyEnum> {